tc39/notes/meetings/2019-03/mar-26.md

 AKI: Do we need consensus on whether to name the individual?
 The CoC Committee focuses on privacy and confidentiality.
 We would like to privately share within TC39 the usernames, but not publicly.
 The current policy is to not disclose that information with TC39.

-MS: What is the motivation to disclose that information?
+MLS: What is the motivation to disclose that information?

 JBN: The concern would be to respect the committee's right to transparency.